fibo/fibo.github.io/about-me.md

 layout: default
 ---

 Hi!
-My name is Gianluca Casati.
+My name is {{ site.author }}.

 I am an italian mathematician, working as an IT Consultant since 2005 in the Business Intelligence and Web Analytics area.
+Since 2014 I started working on Campaign Management projects too.

 I am interested in IT also in my spare time.